 This poem was published in The Spectator in 1953.
-This moving poem acts as an extended metaphor, asking the reader to consider connections between the behavior of the “young steer” that of human beings.
+This moving poem acts as an extended metaphor, asking the reader to consider connections between the behavior of the “young steer” and that of human beings.
 Philip Larkin taps into themes of limitations, barriers, and learned behavior in this short piece.

 The poem begins with the speaker telling the reader that even the “widest” prairies have fences around them.
 The speaker also says that the old cows who live there know well to stay away from the boundaries of the field.
-But, the young steer is less experienced and have yet to come to grips with the predetermined boundaries of their world.
+But, the young steer is less experienced and has yet to come to grips with the predetermined boundaries of their world.

 You can read the full poem here.

-‘Wires’ by Philip Larkin is a two stanza poem that’s separated into sets of four lines or quatrains.
+‘Wires’ by Philip Larkin is a two-stanza poem that’s separated into sets of four lines or quatrains.
 These quatrains follow a consistent rhyme scheme of ABCDDCBA that mimics the action in the text.
 (The cows move towards the fence and are rebuffed and forced to return).
 There are also examples of internal rhyme in the text.
 This is a kind of rhyme that’s not constrained to the end of the lines but can appear anywhere.
-For instance, “purer” and “water” in the third line.
+For instance, “purer” and “water” are in the third line.

 Half rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
-For example, “Whose muscle-shredding violence” in line two of the second stanza.
+For example, “Whose muscle-shredding violence” is in line two of the second stanza.
 All of these words make use of the “s” consonant sound.